oldschoolgg/bsodocs/skills/dungeoneering-training/README.md

 There are 7 floors.
 Each floor requires +20 DG lvl to the last and increasingly higher stats in other skills, especially combat.

-`=dg start` to start training dungeoneering.
+`/dg start` to start training dungeoneering.
 You can only do a floor for which you have the required stats, it will automatically pick the highest floor you can do.

-`=dg buy [name]` to buy a reward.
+`/dg buy item:[name]` to buy a reward.

-`=dg` to see your tokens, max floor, and shard boosts
+`/dg stats` to see your tokens, max floor, and shard boosts

 While doing dungeoneering in dungeons of Floor 5+, you have a chance of getting a tradeable Gorajan shard.
 You can combine 2 of these with a nex armor piece to make a gorajan armor piece, using smithing. (see [Dungeoneering Rewards](dg-rewards.md)).
 There is also a 1/20k chance of obtaining a gorajan bonecrusher (u)